What are tools?

 How tools get used

 Tools don’t run on their own.
-They get selected and invoked as part of a task’s workflow.
+They get selected and invoked by a subagent as part of a task’s workflow.

 flowchart LR